LSEG-API-Samples/Example.RDPAPI.Flutter.RdpNewsHeadlinesMobileApp/rdp_manager_console_app/README.md

 It will ask you to provide a project name and select location to generate the project files.
 Visual Studio Code will create new console app with a sample codes for you.
 Then you can modify or delete default files and replace it with our codes.

-You can download the whole projects and source files from [Github](https://github.com/Refinitiv-API-Samples/Example.RDPAPI.Flutter.RdpNewsHeadlinesMobileApp).It's the project under folder rdp_manager_console_app.
+You can download the whole projects and source files from [Github](https://github.com/Refinitiv-API-Samples/Example.RDPAPI.Flutter.RdpNewsHeadlinesMobileApp).
+It's the project under folder rdp_manager_console_app.
 You can find RDP Manager class under folder 'lib/rdp'.

 In this article, we will omit some codes and show you only a snippet of codes required for implement the function.